googledatalab/datalab/test/README.md

 ### TL;DR

 Make sure you can install cairo on your system.
-Check the `.travis.yml` file for more info `cd test`
+Check the `.travis.yml` file for more info.
-`npm install-test`
-Or
-`npm test` if you have already installed the dependencies once

-### More on running tests:
+From the root of your datalab repo, navigate to the `test` directory, then run: `npm install-test`

+### Test Setup

 Tests were written as a nodejs package, so in order to run them locally, you first do `npm install` in order to download all the node dependencies.
 You only have to do this once to prepare for tests.
-You can then do `npm test` to start the tests.
-The one dependency is you have to be able to install Cairo, which is a resemblejs dependency, on your system.
-Take a look at the Travis config to see what is required on a vanilla VM to build resemblejs.
+Note that this will try to install `cairo`, which is a dependency of `resemblejs`.
+If you see errors during the installation, this is likely what you want to debug.
+Make sure your system has the required packages for cairo installed.
+For example, for an Ubuntu machine, you can see the dependencies in the `.travis.yml` file.

+### Running Tests

-[Mocha JS](https://github.com/mochajs/mocha) is the test runner.
+Run `npm test` to start the tests, which use [Mocha JS](https://github.com/mochajs/mocha) as a test runner.
 UI and notebook tests require the Datalab and Selenium docker containers to be running (check `test/run.sh`).
-If you want to iterate on tests, you can manually start these containers as in the run script, then start a test suite by calling the `mocha` command directly.
-For example: `mocha notebook/test.js`.
+If you want to iterate on tests, you can manually start these containers as in the run script, then start a test suite by calling the `mocha` command directly, for example: `mocha notebook/test.js`.

+UI tests compare screenshots they take at various points against golden screenshots that are saved under `test/ui/golden`.
+If a UI test fails, it will put a screenshot of the bad view under `test/ui/broken`, so you can compare it against its golden counterpart with the same name.

 Note that any changes made to source files will not appear automatically for the test runner, since it does not use the live reload functionality.
 You will have to rebuild the image manually